Truckload material quotes · Kansas City aerial imagery

 • Hot, humid summers with drought periods

-• Best plants: Native prairie species, adapted perennials
+• Consider: native prairie species and adapted perennials

 • Colder winters than Kansas